jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

   (e) the voting rights of members, the right to demand a poll, and the manner in which a poll is to be taken.
 (3) In the case of a society incorporated after the commencement of this Act, the rules shall also include provision authorising the issue of paid up shares in accordance with subsection (1) of section 29.
 (4) The rules of any society may describe in a schedule thereto the forms of mortgage, transfer, agreement, bond, security for deposit or loan, or other instrument necessary for carrying its purposes into execution.
-(5) No society may in its rules provide, in respect of any shares issued by it on or after 1 April 1981, a right to an advance by tender, auction, or ballot except by way of a bonus ballot.
+(5) No society may in its rules provide, in respect of any shares issued by it on or after 1 April 1981, a right to a loan or other investment by tender, auction, or ballot except by way of a bonus ballot.
 (5A) The rules of every society shall be deemed to authorise the society to issue any shares not inconsistent with the provisions of this Act: provided that any society that does issue shares not expressly authorised by its rules shall—
     (a) before issuing the shares, give to the Registrar a statement in writing setting out the terms on which the shares are to be issued and on which they may be withdrawn: